nais/salsa/README.md

 #### Google KMS Setup

-KMS with cosign requires some setup at you provider.
-In short for Google KMS:
+> KMS with cosign requires some setup at the provider.
+4 steps for Google KMS

 1. KMS is enabled in your Google project
-    1. create a keyring
+- create a keyring
-        1. create keys: `Elliptic Curve P-256 key SHA256 Digest`
+- create keys: `Elliptic Curve P-256 key SHA256 Digest`
 2. Service accounnt in project has roles:
-    1. Cloud KMS CryptoKey signer/verifier
+- `Cloud KMS CryptoKey signer/verifier`
-    2. Cloud KMS viewer Role
+- `Cloud KMS viewer Role`
-3. Configure [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets) actions secret containing
+3. Configure [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets) actions secret with the the serviceuser json key
-   the serviceuser
-4. Configure `with.key` with the right [URI format](https://github.com/sigstore/cosign/blob/main/KMS.md#gcp) for
+4. Configure `with.key` to use the right [URI format](https://github.com/sigstore/cosign/blob/main/KMS.md#gcp) for
    Google: `gcpkms://projects/$PROJECT/locations/$LOCATION/keyRings/$KEYRING/cryptoKeys/$KEY/versions/$KEY_VERSION`

 ##### Other KMS providers

 It is possible to use other KMS providers (this will probably require another GitHub action to be setup).
-Read the [cosign KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) documentation for more information about provider setup and key URI formats.
+Read the [cosign KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) documentation for more information about providers and specific setup and key URI formats.

 ##### workflow with service account secrets